-- Use, possess, or be under the influence of alcohol at any time while volunteering. - Use, possess, or be under the influence of illegal drugs at any time. - Pose any health risk to children and/or youth (i.e., no fevers or other contagions). - ◆ Strike, spank, shake, or slap children and/or youth. - ◆ Humiliate, ridicule, threaten, or degrade children and/or youth. - ◆ Touch a child and/or youth in a sexual or other inappropriate manner. - ◆ Use any discipline that frightens or humiliates children and/or youth. - Use profanity in the presence of children and/or youth.
+- Use, possess, or be under the influence of alcohol at any time while volunteering. • - Use, possess, or be under the influence of illegal drugs at any time. - Pose any health risk to children and/or youth (i.e., no fevers or other contagions). - Strike, spank, shake, or slap children and/or youth. - Humiliate, ridicule, threaten, or degrade children and/or youth. - Touch a child and/or youth in a sexual or other inappropriate manner. - Use any discipline that frightens or humiliates children and/or youth. • - Use profanity in the presence of children and/or youth. •

 I understand that as a volunteer working with children and/or youth, I am subject to a thorough background check that will include fingerprinting and criminal history review.
-I understand that any action inconsistent with this Code of Conduct or failure to take action mandated by this Code of Conduct may result in my removal as a volunteer with children and/or youth.
+I understand that any action inconsistent with this Code of Conduct or failure to act mandated by this Code of Conduct may result in my removal as a volunteer with children and/or youth.

-VOLUNTEER'S PRINTED NAME:
+VOLUNTEER'S PRINTED NAME: \\\\\

-SIGNATURE: DATE
+SIGNATURE: \\\\\DATE\\\\\

-PARISH, SCHOOL, AGENCY
+PARISH, SCHOOL, AGENCY\\\\\

-Please return the signed acknowledgement to your Supervisor within 10 days
+Please return the signed acknowledgement to the Safe Environment Coordinator